adrien51460/4Fun/README.md

 # 4Fun
-Leisure coding__
+Leisure coding <br />
-Brute-Forcing a very classic probability excercice with 2 lines of code
+Brute-Forcing a very classic probability excercice with 2 lines of code <br />